Henry B. Eyring: Military service and education

 Eyring spent two years in the U.S. Air Force, stationed at Sandia Base in New Mexico.
 In New Mexico, Eyring served as a district missionary for the LDS Church.
 Eyring had been in the ROTC at the University of Utah.
 While in the Air Force, he served as a liaison between military officers and scientists.
 His main responsibility was to analyze data from weapons tests of nuclear weapons.
 At the end of the assignment, he gave a report and ended up meeting in person with a collection of several leading generals.

-He had previously received a bachelor's degree in physics from the University of Utah.
-He went on to earn both master's and doctoral degrees in business administration from the Harvard Business School, before embarking on a career in academia.
+Eyring had previously received a bachelor's degree in physics from the University of Utah in 1955.
+He went on to earn both MBA and DBA degrees in business administration from the Harvard Business School before embarking on a career in academia.
 Over the summer after his first year at Harvard, Eyring did an internship with Arthur D. Little as a consultant for Abitibi Power and Paper Company.
 He did an analysis to study how to improve the process of river logging.
 His suggestion was to abandon river logging and turn to truck transport of logs, but a combination of not studying the issue deeply enough and having a CEO of the company who had risen through the ranks from being a river logger prevented Eyring's suggestions from being adopted then.

 While studying at Harvard, Eyring was heavily influenced by Georges Doriot, who offered Eyring a chance to work with him and Ken Olsen, the founder of Digital Equipment Company.
 Eyring chose instead to pursue a doctorate in business.